Nyhavn 18

 Nyhavn 18 is a listed property overlooking the Nyhavn canal in central Copenhagen, Denmark.
 The writer Hans Christian Andersen lived on the first floor from 1871 until shortly before his death on 4 August 1875.
 The building has now been converted into residences for visiting guest artists and scientists.

 History

-Early history
+Bodenhoff family

 Nyhavn 18 was built in c.
 1770 for merchant and shipowner Andreas Bodenhoff and he lived there from when he was 62 years old as the building's first owner.
 It was then a three-storey building.
 The fourth storey was added in 1846.

+19th century

+In 1800 (deed: 29 September), No. 287/288 was sold to ship captain Jep Nissen Kjær.
+In the new cadastre of 1806, the property was listed as No. 279 in St. Ann's East Quarter.
+It was still owned by Kjær at that time.